oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

 Now we can finally run the model and extract the optimization results again.
 In addition to the data in the previous step, we also pull out data for the electricity bus as well as the optimized capacities of our heat production units.
-The latter are also displayed in :numref:`tab-caps`.
+The latter are also displayed in :numref:`tab-caps-1`.

 .. literalinclude:: /../tutorials/introductory/district_heating_supply/district_heating_supply_2.py
     :language: python